douhthood/vector_sample_code/Getting Started/Querying Vectors.md

 FETCH FIRST 3 ROWS ONLY;
 ```

-Get the nearest neighbors to a row
+Get the nearest neighbors to a vectro in a row

 ```SQL
 SELECT *